 - 3. Apply and commit your changes. - 4.
 Include tests that cover any code changes you make, and make sure the test fails without your patch. - 5.
-Add an entry to CHANGES.md summarising the changes in this pull request.
+Add an entry to docs/reference/changelog.md summarising the changes in this pull request.
 The entry should follow the same style and format as other entries, i.e.